jjbohn/jjbohn.info/source/_posts/2014-07-19-starting-to-learn-elixir.markdown

 date: 2014-07-19 08:51
 comments: true
 categories: elixir, programming
+description: “I’m starting to learn Elixir.
+Come see what happens”
 ---

 It’s been a long time since I’ve really dug into a new programming language.
 I